Wet Areas

 Linoleum

-• Doesn’t support bacterial and fungi growth when dry.
+• Doesn’t support bacterial and fungal growth when dry.

 • Allows water to percolate through joints.